divyanshu07-code/Med-Explainer/README.md

 ```

 ## ⚠️ Notes

-* Never commit `.env.local` or any file containing your real Gemini API key.
-* Keep API keys server-side.
-* The demo login credentials should only be shared with intended users.
 * The application provides informational explanations and is not medical advice.
 * Medication information should always be verified using the medicine label, doctor, or pharmacist.